Slavery in the United States: Early abolitionism in the United States

 In the first two decades after the American Revolution, state legislatures and individuals took actions to free slaves.
 Northern states passed new constitutions that contained language about equal rights or specifically abolished slavery; some states, such as New York and New Jersey, where slavery was more widespread, passed laws by the end of the 18th century to abolish slavery incrementally.
 By 1804, all the Northern states had passed laws outlawing slavery, either immediately or over time.
 In New York, the last slaves were freed in 1827 (celebrated with a big July 5 parade).

 No Southern state abolished slavery, but some individual owners, more than a handful, freed their slaves by personal decision, often providing for manumission in wills but sometimes filing deeds or court papers to free individuals.
 Numerous slaveholders who freed their slaves cited revolutionary ideals in their documents; others freed slaves as a promised reward for service.
-From 1790 to 1810, the proportion of blacks free in the United States increased from 8 to 13.5 percent, and in the Upper South from less than one to nearly ten percent as a result of these actions.
+From 1790 to 1810, the proportion of blacks free in the United States increased from 8% to 13.5%, and in the Upper South from less than 1% to nearly 10% as a result of these actions.

 Starting in 1777, the states outlawed the importation of slaves one by one.
 They all acted to end the international trade, but, after the war, it was reopened in North Carolina (opened until 1794) and Georgia (opened until 1798) and South Carolina (opened until 1787, and then reopened again in 1803.)
 In 1807, the United States Congress acted on President Thomas Jefferson's advice and, without controversy, made importing slaves from abroad a federal crime, effective the first day that the United States Constitution permitted this prohibition: January 1, 1808.